AthomsG/LIP_INTERNSHIP/README.md

 From these two datasets, a `.root` file was generated for each MuonId (i.e *Standalone*, *Tracker* or *Global*) and then stored on the `Data` folder, following the respective hierarchy.

+## Fitting Method

 ## WorkFlow

+`Efficiency.C` is given as an example of how to use the fitting method to calculate an efficiency.
+First the user has to manually define the bins in which the quantity being studied (i.e. pT, Eta, Phi) will be divided

 ## Preferences